GideonBabu/Data-Structures-and-Algorithms-in-JavaScript/README.md

 - Remove Linked List Elements
 - Remove Elements from an Array in place
 - Move Zeroes to the end of the array
+- Check if Linked List has a cycle